GoogleCloudPlatform/webapp2/docs/guide/routing.rst

     # /wiki/my-first-page?format=atom
     uri = uri_for('wiki-page', page='my-first-page', format='atom')

-Variables are passed as keyword arguments and are required if the route defines them.
+Variables are passed as positional or keyword arguments and are required if the route defines them.
+Keyword arguments that are not present in the route are added to the URI as a query string.

 Also, when calling ``uri_for()``, a few keywords have special meaning:

 _full
   If True, builds an absolute URI.